JamesSkemp/words/content/post/review-set-dice-game.md

 +++
-title = "Review: SET Dice Game" summary = "The following is a review of the SET Dice Game, received as part of the Amazon Vine program." draft = false comments = false date = "2015-04-05T09:56:30-05:00"
+title = "Review: SET Dice Game" description = "The following is a review of the SET Dice Game, received as part of the Amazon Vine program." draft = false comments = false date = "2015-04-05T09:56:30-05:00"